nih-cfde/training-and-engagement/README.md

 By contributing to this repository, you agree to release all your contributions under the same terms as the license itself: [the Creative Commons Zero (aka Public Domain) license](./license.md).
 If you are OK with this condition, then we welcome both you and your contribution!

-If you have any questions about contributing, please open an issue or email the help desk (training@cfde.atlassian.net) and we will lend at the earliest.
+If you have any questions about contributing, please open an issue or email the help desk (training@cfde.atlassian.net) and we will lend a hand at the earliest.